Uses of ghee in Ayurveda: a continuing medicinal legacy. Pure ghee is a well-known culinary ingredient in the Indian kitchen.

-Still, apart from its use in Indian cuisine, ghee is used in Ayurvedic treatment since ancient ages of India.
-According to history of Ayurvedic medicine, ghee (was also named as Ghritam/Ghrita) was used in long term treatment of degenerative, lingering, and deep-rooted, elongated diseases.
+Still, apart from its use in Indian cuisine, ghee is used in Ayurvedic treatment since the ancient ages of India.
+According to the history of Ayurvedic medicine, ghee (was also named Ghritam/Ghrita) was used in the long-term treatment of degenerative, lingering, and deep-rooted, elongated diseases.

 It is medically proven that ghee has the medicinal potential to increase the ratio of fat-soluble vitamins like Vitamin E in blood.
-Vitamin E is an active antioxidant that prevents oxidation of harmful LDL in the sub-endothelial space of arteries, which is helpful for prevention of atherosclerosis; it helps in natural controlling of the chance of heart attack or cardiac stroke.
+Vitamin E is an active antioxidant that prevents oxidation of harmful LDL in the sub-endothelial space of arteries, which is helpful for the prevention of atherosclerosis; it helps in the natural controlling of the chance of heart attack or cardiac stroke.

-- Ghee for digestive system detox
+Ghee for detoxing digestive system

-- Pure ghee regularize irregular bowel movement
+Pure ghee regularizes irregular bowel movement